StarTalk (American talk show)

-StarTalk is an American television talk show hosted by Neil deGrasse Tyson that airs weekly on National Geographic.
+StarTalk is an American television talk show hosted by Neil deGrasse Tyson that aired weekly on National Geographic.
 StarTalk is a spin-off of the podcast of the same name, in which Tyson discusses scientific topics through one-on-one interviews and panel discussions.
 Space.com called it the "first-ever science-themed late-night talk show."
 The series premiered on April 20, 2015.

 Format

 The format of the show broadly follows the format of the podcast.
 This consists of a pre-taped discussion between Tyson and the guest of the week, which is shown in segments interspersed with the segments filmed in front of the live audience.
 Those segments consist of a discussion between Tyson, a specialist related to the guest's area of expertise, and a comedian (most commonly Chuck Nice or Eugene Mirman or Maeve Higgins).
 Near the end of the episode, a short taped segment of Bill Nye, giving his view of the episode's topic, is often aired.